What Are Affirmations and How do They Work?

 This is a matter of accepting what is.

-With all respect to different worldviews, not all teachings in the media work for everyone, and it would be wise to check-in for what feels right and resonates for you.
+With all respect to different worldviews, not all teachings work for everyone, and it would be wise to check-in for what feels right and resonates for you.

-- Use affirmations as a declaration of your truth, this makes them a powerful tool for manifestation
+- Use affirmations as a declaration of your truth and personal power

 - Use affirmations to help you gain more clarity in the direction that you would like to steer your ship in